Simsim, Gaza

+Simsim (سمسم), also spelled Semsem or Sumsum, was a Palestinian village, located 15 km northeast of Gaza.
+It was depopulated and destroyed during the 1948 Palestine war as part of the 1948 Palestinian expulsion and the Nakba.

 History

+Roman to Crusader periods

 Simsim contained two archaeological sites known locally as ar-Ras and Sha'fat al-Mughur (the latter of which contained a Roman cemetery).
 Byzantine ceramics have been found here.
 The village was known as Semsem to the Crusaders.